georgia o'keefe meets kung fu at opening ceremony's l.a. show

 Celebrating 10 Years of OC LA with Zoe Bell, the queen of Kung Fu.

-Opening Ceremony's show in Los Angeles was a double homecoming for the designers -- it's been ten years since they opened their concept department store in the city fashion tends to forget, and it's also the birthplace of designers Humberto Leon and Carol Lim.
+Opening Ceremony's fall show in Los Angeles was a double homecoming for the designers -it's been ten years since they opened their concept department store in the city fashion tends to forget, and it's also the birthplace of designers Humberto Leon and Carol Lim.
 They celebrated this with a collection that took inspiration from the Western landscape, followed by a wild kung fu performance.
 So far, so LA.

 This being an OC show, the real action was after the classic runway bit.
-In the finale, a fight seemed to break out between the models -- turns out a bunch of stuntwomen, lead by Kill Bill body double Zoe Bell, had inserted themselves into the line-up.
-They quickly split into two rival factions, and in a brilliant ten-minute performance gave a bravura show of ass kicking.
+In the finale, a fight seemed to break out between the models - turns out a bunch of stuntwomen, lead by Kill Bill body double Zoe Bell, had inserted themselves into the lineup.
+They quickly split into two rival factions, and in a brilliant ten-minute performance gave a bravura show of well, ass kicking.
 Did you know that the chiffon scarf is the perfect weapon?
 Or that it's possible to back flip in a dress?
 I mean, of course it is.

-Bell and her cohort gave a performance so gripping (honestly it really looked like they were beating the living hell out of each other) that you wonder why all shows aren't modelled on stunt women.
+Bell and her cohort gave a performance so gripping (honestly it really looked like they were beating the living hell out of each other) that you wonder why all shows aren't done on stunt women.
 Wouldn't you rather wear a cardigan you knew you could knock someone out in?
 Zoe and her nemesis then did a convincing slo-mo kung fu banishment of Carol and Humberto as they came to take their bow, before RZA gave a few shoutouts (and a couple of songs) about the fabulous duo.

 Text Jack Sunnucks